mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 110 - Switches With Defaults/readme.md

 ![Code Smell 110 - Switches With Defaults](Code%20Smell%20110%20-%20Switches%20With%20Defaults.jpg)

 *Default means 'everything we don't know yet'.
-We cannot foresee the future.*
+We can't foresee the future.*

 > TL;DR: Don't add a default clause to your cases.
 Change it for an exception.
 Be Explicit.